How to Exercise as a Wheelchair User

-Staying active and enjoying regular exercise is important both for your physical and mental well-being.
+Staying active through regular exercise is essential for both physical health and mental wellbeing.

-In this blog, we cover different types of exercises and their benefits, and how to get started.
+This guide explores the different types of wheelchair-friendly exercises, their benefits, and how to safely get started.

 Cardiovascular wheelchair exercise

-Cardiovascular exercise is activity that increases your heart rate.
+Cardiovascular exercise refers to any activity that raises your heart rate.

 Swimming and other water-based exercises are also extremely beneficial as your buoyancy can reduce pressure on your body during exercise, minimizing muscle and joint discomfort.